Ann Lyons (judge)

 Ann Lyons AM (born 23 November 1953) is justice of the Supreme Court of Queensland in the Trial Division.
 She has served on the court since 2006, and was previously a tutor and lecturer at the Queensland University of Technology Law School.

+Lyons was appointed a Member of the Order of Australia in the 2024 King's Birthday Honours for "significant service to the judiciary, to the law, and to the community".